anupancholi/sentiment-analysis-Pose-Classification/README.md

 - 🔐 Developer-only download button for model access
 - 🌐 Deployed live on Streamlit Cloud

 ---

-## 📷 Pose Classifier Interface

-Screenshot 2025-06-20 at 17.40.41.png

-> Upload or capture an image, then click "Predict Pose" to classify standing, sitting, yoga, etc.

----
 ## 🚀 Quick Start